RileyLin/Data-Eng-Practice/docs/behavioral_questions.md

 >
 > **Impact highlights.** *First,* I merged three siloed policy systems into a Book‑of‑Business model that cut report latency from 7 days to 2 hours and unlocked a retention play worth **\$1.2 M**. *More recently,* I led a two‑analyst team to build a **SalesMart** quoting dashboard—now a top‑3 asset company‑wide—and surfaced funnel drop‑offs projected to add **\$1.5 M** in premium.
 >
-> **Looking ahead.** Those gains felt huge at an insurer, but I’m eager to tackle problems where shaving 1 % off latency resonates across **billions** of users.
-Meta’s culture of moving fast, scaling responsibly, and pushing AI‑driven insight is exactly where I want to grow and contribute.”
+> **Looking ahead.** “Looking ahead, I’m eager to tackle data problems whose scale—billions of users and petabytes of events—demands world‑class engineering, and to be at the forefront of applying and shaping Gen AI tools that turn that data into new product experiences.
+Meta’s investment in both scale and AI experimentation makes it the ideal place for that next chapter.”

 ---